A K-energy functional for complexified K\"ahler classes: Introduction and main results

 As a by-product of the construction used to prove Theorem \ref{thm:complexified_Kenergy}, we will also describe a Futaki-like invariant and a Matsushima criterion for equation \eqref{eq:scalar_dHYM_singola}.

 \paragraph*{Acknowledgements.} I would like to thank Jacopo Stoppa for encouraging me to study this problem and for insightful remarks on a previous version of this paper.
 I also thank Ruadha\'i Dervan and Vestislav Apostolov for some interesting discussions and many useful comments.
 In particular, I thank Vestislav Apostolov for inspiring the argument in Remark~\ref{rmk:kernel}.
+I thank the anonymous reviewer for their insightful comments and suggestions.